Do you ever wonder how some people succeed at everything? The answer is simple; they make a plan and set goals.

-Yes, you’ve probably heard of SMART goals, but if you’re not putting it into practice, you could be missing out on a big opportunity.
+Yes, you’ve probably heard of SMART goals, but if you’re not putting them into practice, you could be missing out on a big opportunity.

 Identify the metrics you want to use to track your goal.
 When you include precise amounts, dates, etc., your goal becomes more tangible and gives you a way to measure progress.

-If you defined your goal as “reduce expenses,” how will you know when you’ve been successful?
+If you define your goal as “reduce expenses”, how will you know when you’ve been successful?
 Connecting metrics to your goals helps you measure success and allows you to celebrate those wins along the way.